- Doctors & Departments

 - Research & Innovation

-An early and accurate diagnosis of a mother or baby’s medical condition is critical in caring for a high-risk pregnancy.
-The Maternal Fetal Medicine (MFM) team is comprised of internationally recognized fetal care specialists working together to ensure the best possible outcomes for these situations.
+Early and accurate diagnosis of a mother or baby's medical condition is critical when caring for a high-risk pregnancy.
+The Maternal Fetal Medicine Program at the Colorado Fetal Care Center is comprised of internationally recognized maternal fetal care specialists working together to ensure the best possible outcomes for mom and baby.

 A pregnancy is considered high-risk when:

-Our Maternal Fetal Medicine specialists will be with you every step of the way, along with our concierge-oriented Colorado Fetal Care Center (CFCC) Nurse Coordinators.
-Other internationally recognized genetic, medical and surgical specialists on our CFCC team will participate in your care as well.
+Our Maternal Fetal Medicine specialists will be with you every step of the way, along with nurse coordinators from the Colorado Fetal Care Center.
+Internationally recognized genetic, medical and surgical specialists will participate in your care, as well.

-After delivery, you and your baby will have access to all of the region’s top medical specialists at University of Colorado Hospital and Children’s Hospital Colorado.
-If your baby needs intensive care after birth, he or she may be transferred to the Neonatology team and stay in one of our state-of-the-art NICUs at either University of Colorado Hospital or Children's Colorado.
+After delivery, you and your baby will have access to the region's top medical specialists at University of Colorado Hospital and Children's Hospital Colorado.
+If your baby needs intensive care after birth, he or she may be transferred to the Neonatology team and stay in one of our state-of-the-art Neonatal Intensive Care Units (NICU) at either University of Colorado Hospital or Children's Colorado.
 Babies with cardiac defects will be cared for by pediatric cardiologists, cardiac intensivists and pediatric cardiology nurses at the Heart Institute at Children's Colorado.